laravel-modules-com/docs/v10/spatie-laravel-permission.md

+---
-# Using Spatie permissions package with modules
+title: Using Spatie permissions package with modules
+---

 Spatie provide a powerful roles and permissions package for Laravel. it's a great way to manage complete roles each with their own permissions.